SSWConsulting/SSW.Rules.Content/rules/minimize-unrelated-interruptions/rule.md

 <!--endintro-->

-## Message 'BRB' and 'I'm Back'
+## Message 'BRB', 'I'm Back' or 'I have to go'

-If you have to get up for a minute, **avoid interruptinons** and **keep things moving** by simply messaging in the chat you'll be right back and then when you've returned.
+If you have to get up for a minute, **avoid interruptinons** and **keep things moving** by simply messaging in the chat that you'll be right back and then when you've returned.
+The same if you need to leave the conversation - simply message that you have to go with the reason and without interrupting.

 This way the conversation doesn't need to pause if you are taking a break; and no one has to stop and wonder where you went.